 Tackling the Data

-Most of the articles I’ve written on Microsoft Access have been about designing database applications that are meant for regular use.
-One of the strengths of Access, however, is its ability to import, link to and help analyze data from different sources.
-Excel does this too but with Access you can go on to query and report on the data in ways that Excel doesn’t readily provide.
-This can come in handy as part of an application but it’s also useful for quick analysis of new information.
+One of the strengths of Microsoft Access is its ability to import and link to data from different sources.
+With Access you can also query and report on the data in ways that a spreadsheet program like Excel doesn’t readily provide.
+This can come in handy as part of a database application but it’s also useful for quick analysis of new information.

 I found a new example of this the other day when I was looking over the website statistics for my site.
 This data is stored in log files which record every incoming request to the site.
 Every time someone pulls up a page, like the one you’re reading now, their web browser generates a number of file requests that are stored in these logs.